michaelknoch/generator-ng2-com/README.md

-> Generator for tiny Angular2 Components, enjoy"
+> Generator for tiny Angular2 Components, enjoy.
-> This is a friendly fork of [Samuel Kollat](https://github.com/samuel-kollat/generator-ng2-component)
+This is a friendly fork of [Samuel Kollat](https://github.com/samuel-kollat/generator-ng2-component)

-Todo:

- * Option for inline template
- * Option for inline styles
- * Choose whether to include Forms, Routes, ...
- * Global configuration
- * Choose whether to generate Unit tests, E2E tests

 ## Installation